ludu12/ludu.io/books/atomic-habits.md

 author: 'James Clear'
 startedOn: '2020-05-01'
 media: 'Audible'
-mySummary: 'This is a book about mastering or developing your own system of creating habits.'
+mySummary: 'This is a book about habits.
+More specifically, mastering/developing a system of creating habits.'
 cover: 'images/atomic-habits.jpg'
 ---